Anne Hathaway

 Anne was named after William Shakespeare's spouse, who was originally known as Anne Hathaway.

-When she was six years old, the family relocated to the quaint town of Millburn in New Jersey, not far from New York City, where she spent her formative years.
-Raised in the Catholic faith, Anne often spoke of being instilled with "stringent moral principles."
-As a child, she contemplated joining a convent; however, her perspective on religion shifted at age fifteen when she realized her older brother was gay.
-She could no longer support a church that did not accept him, and she now identifies as a nondenominational Christian.
+When she was six, the family moved to the charming town of Millburn in New Jersey, just outside New York City, where she spent her childhood.
+Raised Catholic, Anne often talked about being instilled with "strict moral principles."
+As a child, she thought about joining a convent, but her perspective on religion shifted at fifteen when she realized her older brother was gay.
+She couldn't support a church that didn't accept him, and now identifies as a nondenominational Christian.

 Anne Hathaway as a child